dhruvtapasvi/storyvae/Story.md

 No fancy initialisation, but training was relatively stable anyway \
 Error: MSE, not sure that BXE makes sense for the PCA components \
 Results perhaps slightly worse than for 128 latent dimensions \
-AN INTERESTING ISSUE IS THAT WHEN I TRY TO RESUME TRAINING WITH THE OLD WEIGHTS, IT SEEMS LIKE ALL TRAINING PROGRESS IS LOST; THE TRAINING RESTARTS WITH A SEEMINGLY HIGH ERROR. \
 See folder "PCAVaeTiny"

 ### PCA Vae Fitted Variance